georgekargakis/SerilogDestructCollectionType/README.md

 # SerilogDestructCollectionType
-Log a collection object using Serilog .Net
+Log a collection object using Serilog .Net logging.